Skip to Content

 Next Boxberger discussed "rapid deployment improvements."
 "Those include striping, bollards, and different kind of flexible delineators that we like to bolt into the concrete.
 Those are the next phases that we started in a few locations, and we have identified quite a few intersections for later this fall."

-SWC worked with ATA to create an online survey.
-More than 500 people took the survey, and almost all of them said speeding is their number one safety concern.
+SWC worked with ATA to create an online survey about Pulaski.
+472 people took the survey, and almost all of them said speeding is their number one safety concern on the road.
 Other major concerns included truck traffic, and having sufficient walk signal time to cross the street.
 Respondents were particularly concerned about crossing Pulaski at 63rd Street, Archer Avenue, and 47th Street.

 Next year CDOT will install concrete pedestrian islands and sidewalk extension to make walking safer, and pilot infrastructure to discourage drag racing on Pulaski, such as bollards and plastic bumps, Boxberger said.